 Onboarding journeys loaded up on training, reading, and form filling feel flat.
 Make sure to incorporate fun onboarding activities, like going for coffee with a fellow team member or organizing a meet-and-greet lunchtime event, to spice up the experience and also foster employee engagement.
 Apply the buddy system so your newcomer has an office friend from the start.

-According to HCI, one of the greatest challenges of onboarding experiences is their inconsistency.
+According to HCI, one of the greatest challenges of onboarding experiences is inconsistency.
 Your employee onboarding program should reflect your culture, share foundational knowledge and offer a level of attention and support that is the same for every new employee.

-Onboarding a new employee is time consuming, and preparing one also takes time.
+Onboarding a new employee is time-consuming, and preparing one also takes time.
 You don’t have to reinvent the wheel each time to give onboarding a personal touch.
 Creating a structured onboarding template that can then be adapted saves time, but allows for personalization where it counts.

-When the average onboarding has over 50 activities, it’s important to make the experience feel clean, organized and dynamic.
+When the average onboarding has over 50 activities, it’s important to make the experience feel clean, organized, and dynamic.
 Remember that new employees have a lot to take in when they’re first hired, so it’s important to deliver them an onboarding that won’t overwhelm them.

 The bottom line is that modern employee-employer relationships require human consideration, appreciation, and understanding.
 Employees now look for job value in intangible factors — like great company culture — and not just tangible factors like salary.

-By providing a great onboarding experience, you’re not only setting your employees up to succeeding in their role.
+By providing a great onboarding experience, you’re not only setting your employees up to succeed in their role.
 You’re also setting them up to feel engaged and stay long-term with your company.
 That’s why investing in onboarding is a no-brainer: the ROI on productivity and turnover cost savings speaks for themselves.

-Try Softstart by Gsoft for free, to onboard better, together!
+Try Softstart by GSoft for free, to onboard better, together!